Gary S. Morgan Student Research Award

 - Appended to the proposal, a letter from a faculty sponsor who will vouch for the qualifications of the applicant (as well as the importance of the project) and a short statement that the faculty member will supervise the research.

-Applications should be postmarked by 1 December 2013 and sent to:
+Applications should be emailed by 1 December 2023 to:

 Roger Portell, Awards Chairman